EMPLOYMENT OPPORTUNITIES

 is seeking individuals who are excited to join a friendly, team-oriented,

 dynamic organization.
-Community Care is a non-profit provider of care management
+Community Care is a non-profit provider of care

-information please call (707) 468-9347 or email HR@CCMC1.org.
+benefits.
+For more information please call (707) 468-9347 or email HR@CCMC1.org.

 To Apply: You can submit an Application for Employment electronically